16 celebrity chefs with restaurants in Dubai

 Nusr-et, Jumeirah Four Seasons Restaurant Village, Jumeirah, daily noon to midnight.
 Tel: (04) 407 4100. @nusretdubai

 British chef turned TV personality Simon Rimmer opened his Dubai restaurant The Scene by Simon Rimmer seven years ago in the picturesque Dubai Marina.
 Serving up classic British dishes from morning until late night, it’s a popular spot for everything from full English breakfasts to curry nights.
-It’s also a favourite with What’s On too, having won favourite British restaurant three years in a row.
+It’s also a favourite with What’s On readers too, having won favourite British restaurant at the What’s On Awards three years in a row.

 The Scene by Simon Rimmer, 4th floor, Pier 7, Dubai Marina, Sat to Wed 10am to midnight, Thu & Fri 10am to 2am.
 Tel: (04) 422 2328. @thescenebysimonrimmer_dxb

-Stay by Yannick Alleno is fine dining at it’s finest.
+Stay by Yannick Alleno is fine dining at its finest.
 The French chef was awarded three Michelin stars while chef de cuisine at La Meurice restaurant, which he departed in 2013.
 His Dubai restaurant at the One&Only on The Palm has been around for more than a decade, and is still regarded as one of the city’s top fine-dining restaurants.
+It’s also one of only two, two Michelin Star restaurants in Dubai.

 Stay by Yannick Alleno, One & Only, Palm Jumeirah, Dubai, Tue to Sun 7pm to 11pm.
 Tel: (04) 440 1030. @stay_dubai